-Required Courses: 180 credits:
+Required Courses: 180 credits; Program Length: 10 quarters (32 months)

-The 180 credits required for the Seattle Film Institute Bachelor of Arts (BA) in Film Program include a minimum of 45 credits in General Education and Applied Arts (GEAA); a minimum of 90 field-related and concentration courses.
-Any additional courses required to achieve 180 credits may be fulfilled from GEAA or field-related coursework.
+The 180 credits required for the Seattle Film Institute Bachelor of Arts (BA) in Film Program consists of a comprehensive curriculum that includes general education and applied arts (GEAA) and field-related coursework.
+The general education and applied arts (GEAA) curriculum provides a foundation for written and oral communication, quantitative principles and offers a balance of natural and physical sciences; social and behavioral sciences; humanities and fine arts; and a foundation in conceptual and technical skills that apply to all of the concentrations offered at Seattle Film Institute.
+Field-related coursework is provided in the student's chosen concentration.
 The 180 credits for the BA in Film Program are distributed as follows:

-GEAA:

-Communications Skills (writing courses): 10 Credits Humanities, Quantitative Symbolic Reasoning, Social Science, and Natural Science: 35 Credits

-Additional General Education and Applied Arts or Field Related Courses: 45 Credits
+Communications Skills 10 Credits Humanities, Quantitative Symbolic Reasoning, Social Science, and Natural Science 35 Credits Additional Courses in any of the following: General Education and Applied Arts (GEAA) or Field Related Courses: 45 Credits Field-Related Courses:Acting for Film 90 Credits Audio Production & Sound Design Eilementation

-Field-Related and Concentration Courses:

-90 Credits

-- Acting for Film

-- Audio Production & Sound Design

 - Filmmaking

 - Digital Arts, Animation, & Game Design

 - Interdisciplinary Arts